-At June 30, 2023 and 2022, there were an unlimited number of Shares authorized by the Fund.
+At June 30, 2025 and 2024, there were an unlimited number of Shares authorized by the Fund.
 The Fund creates (and, should the Fund commence a redemption program, redeems) Shares from time to time, but only in one or more Baskets.
 The creation and redemption of Baskets on behalf of investors are made by the Authorized Participant in exchange for the delivery of tokens of each Fund Component to the Fund, or the distribution of tokens of each Fund Component by the Fund, plus cash representing the Forked Asset portion, if any, and the U.S. Dollar portion, if any.
-The number of tokens of each Fund Component required for each creation Basket or redemption Basket is determined by dividing (x) the total number of tokens of such Fund Component held by the Fund at 4:00 p.m., New York time, on such trade date of a creation or redemption order, after deducting the number of tokens of each Fund Component payable as the Manager's Fee and the number of tokens of such Fund Component payable as a portion of Additional Fund Expenses (as defined in Note 7), by (y) the number of Shares outstanding at such time and multiplying the quotient obtained by 100.
-Each Share represented approximately 1.4405 of one UNI, 0.0266 of one AAVE, 0.0018 of one MKR, 0.4792 of one SNX and 1.4157 of one CRV at June 30, 2023.
-Each Share represented approximately 1.3543 of one UNI, 2.2519 of one CRV, 126.4497 of one AMP, 0.0212 of one AAVE, 0.0013 of one MKR, 0.0136 of one COMP and 0.00005 of one YFI at June 30, 2022.
+The amount of tokens of each Fund Component required for each Creation Basket or redemption Basket is determined by dividing (x) the total amount of tokens of such Fund Component held by the Fund at 4:00 p.m., New York time, on such trade date of a creation or redemption order, after deducting the amount of tokens of each Fund Component payable as the Manager's Fee and the amount of tokens of such Fund Component payable as a portion of Additional Fund Expenses (as defined in Note 7), by (y) the number of Shares outstanding at such time and multiplying the quotient obtained by 100.
+Each Share represented approximately 0.9687 UNI, 0.0238 AAVE, 0.0013 MKR, 2.0562 CRV, and 1.4132 LDO at June 30, 2025.
+Each Share represented approximately 1.1310 UNI, 0.0219 AAVE, 0.0014 MKR, 0.4865 SNX, and 1.3206 LDO at June 30, 2024.

-The cost basis of investments in each Fund Component recorded by the Fund is the fair value of each Fund Component, as determined by the Fund, at 4:00 p.m., New York time, on the date of transfer to the Fund by the Authorized Participant based on the creation Baskets.
-The cost basis recorded by the Fund may differ from proceeds collected by an Authorized Participant from the sale of each Share to investors.
-The Authorized Participant may realize significant profits buying, selling, creating, and, if permitted, redeeming Shares as a result of changes in the value of Shares or each Fund Component.
-In addition, the Authorized Participant may realize significant profits through the sale of digital assets during a Fund Rebalancing Period.
+The cost basis of investments in each Fund Component recorded by the Fund is the fair value of each Fund Component, as determined by the Fund, at 4:00 p.m., New York time, on the date of transfer to the Fund by the Authorized Participant, or Liquidity Provider, based on the Creation Baskets.
+The cost basis recorded by the Fund may differ from proceeds collected by the Authorized Participant from the sale of each Share to investors.
+The Authorized Participant or Liquidity Provider may realize significant profits buying, selling, creating, and, if permitted, redeeming Shares as a result of changes in the value of Shares or each Fund Component.
+In addition, the Authorized Participant or Liquidity Provider may realize significant profits through the sale of digital assets during a Fund Rebalancing Period.